rave78/programming_contests/README.md

-My goal is to code all the problems suggested in the book Competitive Programming (first edition) in order to improve my C++ skills.
+Challenge: Solved all the problems suggested in the book [Competitive Programming}(https://sites.google.com/site/stevenhalim/) (first edition).
+My progress can be also seen on [uHunt](http://uhunt.felix-halim.net/id/32900) + UVa user: rave78.